wandb/weave/docs/docs/best-practices.md

         return {"generated_text": generated_text}
 ```
 Some explanation about the code above.
-- In this code we have a `model_validator` that loads the model and the tokenizer.
+- In this code we have a `model_post_init` that loads the model and the tokenizer.
-- We have a `format_prompt` method that formats the prompt to be sent to the model.
+- We have a `apply_chat_template` method that formats the prompt to be sent to the model.
 This is a good idea as you want to know exactly what is being sent to the model before tokenization.
 - We have a `predict` method that generates a response from the model.
 Depending on the use case, you may want to return the raw output from the model or the decoded output.